ABillBlakely/Wavetable-desktop-speaker-stand/readme.md

 The `params_template_large.scad` results in a model the just barely fits on the platform of an Ender 3.

 For all models it is recommended to use an orientation like above.
 Smaller models can be interwoven and printed two at once, although one at a time is preferred for best quality.
+The single profile makes for an easy print.

 - Examples were printed in Overture Light Grey Matte PLA.
 - Brim is advised to prevent warping of the thinner edges.